Angelel02/GreenGuardian/README.md

 > *"Be the guardian our planet needs"*

 ## 🌟 Inspiration
 In a world where environmental issues often go unreported, Green Guardian empowers citizens to become active protectors of our planet.
-Born during a 24-hour hackathon, this project aims to bridge the gap between environmental awareness and action.
+Born during Apex Hacks II hackathon, this project aims to bridge the gap between environmental awareness and action.

 ## 🚀 What it does
 Green Guardian is a revolutionary web platform that transforms everyday citizens into environmental defenders.
 With just a few clicks, users can: